acoullandreau/nyc_taxi_trips/readme.rst

 **make_heat_map(heat_map_dict)**

-This is the main script to render chloropeth maps (not really heat maps at this point, but it could!).
+This is the main script to render chloropleth maps (not really heat maps at this point, but it could!).
 It accepts a dictionary as input (see above the details about the input), and returns the animations processed according to the parameters set by the user.

 Input: rendering parameters dictionary (see above the details about the input).